arthurflor23/handwritten-text-recognition/README.md

 You can support this project through [Ko-fi](https://ko-fi.com/arthurflor23).
 Every contribution is greatly appreciated and motivates me to continue working on the project.
 Thank you for considering sponsorship and for being a part of this journey!

-Finally, if you have any questions, need clarification or would like to discuss any aspect of the project, feel free to get in touch.
-You can reach out via [email](mailto:afsn@ecomp.poli.br).

 ## References

 If you are interested in learning more about the project or the subject of Handwritten Text Recognition, you may be interested in the following references: